nnnik/classGDIp/README.md

 * __class nesting__ all classes should either be nested within the class GDIp or any of it's subclasses.
 * __the ptr field and getp*ObjectType*__ Any class that represents a GDIp Object should store it's objects pointer in `This.ptr`.
 It should also return this pointer upon calling `getpObjectType()` where `ObjectType` get's replaced by the Objects type ( e.g. `getpBitmap()` for Bitmaps ).
 * __parameters__ The biggest issue is making parameters both consistent and easy to use.
-Parameters should represent attributes that can be set e.g. Size
+Parameters should represent attributes that can be set e.g. Size.
+If the parameter covers more than one value combine them to an array.
+Never split parameters.
+Never use byref or global.
+* __getters and setters__ Every attribute that needs to be set or get dynamically shouls be set and get by using setter and getter methods.